IT’S SUGGESTED TO READ THIS ENTIRE PAGE BEFORE ATTEMPTING TO APPLY YOUR DECAL TO ENSURE A PERFECT BUBBLE-FREE INSTALL!

 Place your decal on flat clean surface face down so you cannot see it.
 Take an object such as a credit card and scrape it across the decal applying pressure.
 With the decal still face down, grab a corner of the backing paper and start to peel it away slowly at the sharpest angle possible

-NOTE: your decal will be exposed during this.
+⚠️ The decal will be exposed during this.
 Watch out for dust that can fall down onto the sticky side!

-NOTE: If the decal starts to pull away from the transfer tape stop pulling and place it back down!
+⚠️If the decal starts to pull away from the transfer tape stop pulling and place it back down!
 Use your finger to apply pressure in the area where the decal was lifting and try again.

 When you’re finished you should have your decal free from the backing paper and the sticky side should be exposed.
-You can now pick up your decal with the transfer tape and continue to step 4
+You can now pick up your decal with the transfer tape and continue to step 3

-Step 4: Pick your method.
+Step 3: Pick your method.

-Step 4a: Wet method (recommended).
+Step 3a: Wet method (recommended).

 The benefits of the wet method is that you can apply the decal exactly where you want it without any air bubbles.